Deriving Laws for Developing Concurrent Programs in a Rely-Guarantee Style: Conclusions

 Precondition assertions (\refsect{language}), guarantees (\refsect{guarantees}), relies (\refsect{relies}), and partial and total specifications (\refsect{specifications}) are each treated as separate commands in a wide-spectrum language.
 The commands are defined in terms of our core language primitives allowing straightforward proofs of laws for these constructs in terms of the core theory.
-Our refinement calculus approach differs from that of Xu et al.\ \cite{XuRoeverHe97}, Prensa Nieto~\cite{PrensaNieto03} and San{\'a}n et al.\ \cite{Sanan21} whose approaches uses Jones-style five-tuples similar to Hoare logic.
-The latter two also disallow parallel compositions to be nested--- they can only appear at the top level.
-It also differs from that of Dingel~\cite{Dingel02} who uses a monolithic, four-component (pre, rely, guarantee, and post condition) specification command.
+Our refinement calculus approach differs from that of Xu et al.\ \cite{XuRoeverHe97}, Prensa Nieto~\cite{PrensaNieto03} and San{\'a}n et al.\ \cite{Sanan21} whose approaches use Jones-style five-tuples similar to Hoare logic.
+The latter two also disallow nested parallel compositions --- they allow a (multi-way) parallel at the top level only.
+Our approach also differs from that of Dingel~\cite{Dingel02} who uses a monolithic, four-component (pre, rely, guarantee, and post condition) specification command.
 Treating the concepts as separate commands allows simpler laws about the individual commands to be developed in isolation.
 The commands are combined using our base language operators, including its novel weak conjunction operator.
 That allows more complex laws that involve multiple constructs to be developed and proven within the theory.
-We support end-to-end specifications (\refsect{specifications}), which encode Jones-style postconditions within our theory and for which we have developed a comprehensive theory supporting both partial and total correctness.
+We support postcondition specifications (\refsect{specifications}), which encode Jones-style postconditions within our theory and for which we have developed a comprehensive theory supporting both partial and total correctness.
 In addition, we have defined atomic specifications (\refsect{atomic-spec}), which mimics the style of specification used by Dingel~\cite{Dingel02} for specifying abstract operations on concurrent data structures that can be implemented as a single atomic step with stuttering allowed before and after.
-In practical program refinements most steps involve refining just a pre-post specification or a combination of a rely command with a pre-post specification.
-Noting that guarantees distribute over programming constructs (e.g.\ sequential and parallel composition, conditionals, and loops), guarantees only need to be brought in for refinements to assignments or atomic specifications.
+In practical program refinements, most steps involve refining just a pre-post specification or a combination of a rely command with a pre-post specification.
+Noting that guarantees distribute over programming constructs (e.g.\ sequential and parallel composition, conditionals, and loops), guarantees only need to be considered for refinements to assignments or atomic specifications.
 This makes program derivations simpler as one does not need to carry around the complete quintuple of Jones or quadruple of Dingle.

 The laws in this paper are ``semantic'' in the sense that tests and assertions use sets of states, and the relations used in relies, guarantees and specifications are in terms of sets of pairs of states.
 Hence the laws can be considered generic with respect to the language (syntax) used to express sets of states (e.g.\ characteristic predicates on values the program variables) and relations (e.g.\ predicates on the before and after values of program variables).
 That allows the theory to be applied to standard state-based theories like B~\cite{Abrial96}, VDM~\cite{Jones90a} and Z~\cite{Hayes93,Woodcock96}.
 Only a handful of the laws are sensitive to the representation of the program state $\Sigma$, and hence it is reasonably straightforward to adapt the laws to different state representations.
 Such a change would affect the update in an assignment, and the semantics of accessing variables within expressions in assignments and as guards in conditionals and loops.